 - In January 2002, the National Oceanic and Atmospheric Association (NOAA) and the Federal Emergency Management Agency (FEMA) signed an agreement that allows emergency services to use weather alert radios to warn people for all hazards: weather, hazardous materials releases, earthquakes, and terrorist attacks.
 The benefit of the weather alert radio has increased significantly.
 It is no longer solely a weather alert tool.

-- The Office of Emergency Management and Public Works (Siren Maintenance) track complaints and other calls received regarding the new siren system.
-Complaints that indicated people are unable to hear the sirens outdoors are tested.
+- The Office of Emergency Management and Public Works (Siren Maintenance) track concerns and other calls received regarding the new siren system.
 The techniques used by Public Works and the Office of Emergency Management have validated that the new siren system is meeting or exceeding factory specifications in the areas where complaints have been received.
 When a complaint is received, individuals are stationed in the area where sirens are said to be inaudible, along with sensitive sound test equipment.
 Then, the sirens are activated and results are documented and reported to city leaders.
 Normally those who filed the complaint are asked to be present during the test.
 Send an email to the Office of Emergency Management.